 “So where’d you get your information from, huh?” is a little line from this classic song that I sing every day.

 The amount of censorship, cancel culture, defaming, disrespect, close-mindedness, “fact checking,” deplatforming, and thinkpol I’ve seen in the last two years toward scientists doing science and critical thinkers doing critical thinking is disgraceful.
-My last straw with LinkedIn occurred last week when a rational doctor was deplatformed on that site.
+My last straw with LinkedIn occurred last week when a rational physician was deplatformed on that site.

 I’m excited to be closing my Facebook account soon when I’m done collecting my photos.
 I look forward to seeing you on a sane new platform in the future.
 Haven’t looked for one yet, but I’m confident that if it doesn’t exist now, it will within the next couple years.
 Hopefully many will, and we’ll be beyond monopolies.